DeFUCC/gun-vue/relay/README.md

 ```

 3. Create a `start.js` script and edit it as follows:

-4. Import the `relay` and initiate it.
+4. Start by pasting this minimal code that imports the `relay` and initiates it.

 ```js
 import relay from "@gun-vue/relay";